ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part6.md

 In the following part I'll show you howto integrate with 2 popular Google APIs that you can use to enrich your Maps experience, the `Directions API` and the `Places API`.
 We're going to be using AsyncTask to perform the HTTP processing in the background off the main thread.
 For the actual HTTP communication we're going to be using the [0][Google HTTP Client Library for Java].

-##The Google Directions API
+###The Google Directions API
 The Google Directions API is a service that calculates directions between locations using an HTTP request.
+We'll use it to draw a path (a polyline) between 2 points (origin and destination).

+###The Google Places API
+The Google Places API is a service that returns information about Places — defined within this API as establishments, geographic locations, or prominent points of interest — using HTTP requests.
+Place requests specify locations as latitude/longitude coordinates.
+We're going to be using a small part of the Google Places API, namely the Places Autocomplete API.

+###[Places Autocomplete][5]
+The Google Places Autocomplete API is a web service that returns Place information based on text search terms, and, optionally, geographic bounds.
+The API can be used to provide autocomplete functionality for text-based geographic searches, by returning Places such as businesses, addresses, and points of interest as a user types.

-##Communicating the the Google Services
+###Communicating the the Google Services

 The [Google HTTP Client Library for Java][0] provides an easy and convenient way to interact with JSON based webservices like the ones we'll be discussing today